 Tad Hilton, Tasting Room Manager and Head Bartender: Tad Hilton is a man of the law.
 He believe it exists for one reason: to be surveyed from all angles and shattered with one tap of his ice pick.
 Born in the Florida swamplands, Tad moved to NYC to attend Hunter College and serve as bottle saberer at the reputable ABC Kitchen.
 But all roads eventually lead west, so Tad has been wrench-deep in motorcycles and Montana mountainsides for the last fistful of years, where he spanks rosemary and macerates cherries at Montgomery Distillery.
 His classical culinary background reinforces his artist’s knack for fashioning life-changing cocktails.
 When the rye is finished aging, Tad plans to drink most of it – on the rocks.
 When not hiking, fishing, foraging, or rafting, Tad can be found drinking French rose around a campfire with a Desert Eagle strapped to his side.

-Tara Maus, Giving Captain and Bartender: Tara Maus grew up chasing pterodactyls and velociraptors with her Waldorf classmates in the lush underbrush of the Hawaiian islands.
+Tara Maus, Assistant Manager and Bartender: Tara Maus grew up chasing pterodactyls and velociraptors with her Waldorf classmates in the lush underbrush of the Hawaiian islands.
 After a collegiate stint in Portland, Tara decided to give loans and incessant rain the brush off and head east to find the true West: Montana.
 During the daytime she mothers two wonderful boys and runs our charitable giving program, but the night is deepest before the dawn and Tara loves her some fine Scotch.
 She often leads and hosts tastings with fellow Scotch Gal Jennifer Hurley, letting the peaty plumes waft forth over Missoula like liquid pearls.
 When she’s not flipping cocktails or hand-making our syrups, shrubs and liqueurs, she’s outside with a saucy novel or a presidential biography.
 Put a Boulevardier in front of her and she’ll be positively copacetic.

-Kira Bassingthwaite, Prep Captain and Bartender: Kira was born in Iowa, but grew tired of the corn fields by the age of six months and encouraged her family to wander West and settle in Missoula.
+Kira Bassingthwaite, Prep Captain, Assistant Distiller, and Bartender: Kira was born in Iowa, but grew tired of the corn fields by the age of six months and encouraged her family to wander West and settle in Missoula.
 There, she filled her time running around Glacier, playing cello, and signing up for every sport a tomboy could hope for.
 One day, Kira dusted herself off and decamped for the Culinary Institute of America in New York.
 There, she completed a fancy degree, met Martha Stewart, and took a month-long wine course which triggered an important life interest — makin’ booze!
 While food filled her days, drink filled her nights.
 Kira found herself brewing impressive amounts of mead, cider and Kombucha in her basement.
-Soon, Montana called her back home, where she now brings her culinary genius to mixing cocktails.
+Soon, Montana called her back home, where she now brings her culinary genius to mixing drinks.
 She loves our cocktail, The Dude Abides.

 Whitney Bergum, Bartender: Before Whitney Bergum turned five, she picked wild snozberries and sniffed for moose prints in the Beartooth Mountains, a pastime we often see her returning to.
 Having spent the remainder of her wonder years in Great Falls re-enacting Lewis & Clark expeditions, most consider her to be more al fresco than al dente.
 It’s this infatuation with pioneering the unknown that led her to pursue and collect a degree in Ecology and Organismal Biology from the University of Montana.
 In essence, Whitney’s studies prepared her well for the subcellular mysteries of the cocktail trade.
 Ask her to slap some basil, crush some ginger, and voila, you’ve got a botanical sonnet and Montgomery classic: the Go Gingerly (her favorite cocktail).
 When she’s not muddling herbs she’s cuddling critters,as she’s also a full time veterinary technician.
 The girl doesn’t sleep, but with nursing school on the horizon, why bother?